hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-ips admin

-The function deletes all user's ip addresses.
+This function deletes all user's ip addresses.

 *******************************************************************